 FIVE: And finally, one of the easiest ways to reclaim your health, practice intuitive self-care and self-love and see your own beauty is in a supportive body positive community.

 Together let’s promote awareness and education to reject our culture’s perfectionist body ideals that have led to the alarming increase in body dissatisfaction and unhealthy behaviors with food and exercise.

-Join me in creating a Be Body Positive community in Jackson — for the health of our kids, for every body.
+Join me in creating a Be Body Positive community — for the health of our kids, for every body.